kiwiholmberg/cyd-video-player/README.md

 ```cmd
 #define DISPLAY_SPI_SPEED 40000000L // 40MHz
 ```

+⚠️ One of Kiwi's boards needs this.
+You can tell if you have this lemon board because the screen is scrambled on the normal 80Mhz setting.

 ## 🎬 How to Use These FFmpeg Commands

 Each of the following commands generates a `.mjpeg` file — a Motion JPEG video format — from an input `.mp4` or `.mov` video, optimized for use in frame-by-frame playback with an SD card reader.